ucan-wg/delegation/README.md

 This signature chain is the root of trust.
 Private keys themselves SHOULD NOT move from one context to another: this is what the delegation mechanism provides: "sharing authority without sharing keys."

 UCANs (and other forms of PKI) depend on the ambient authority of the owner of each resource.
-This means that the discharging agent must be able to verify the root ownership at decision time.
+This means that the invoking agent must be able to verify the root ownership at decision time.
 The rest of the chain in-between is self-certifying.

 While certificate chains go a long way toward improving security, they do not provide [confinement] on their own.
 The principle of least authority SHOULD be used when delegating a UCAN: minimizing the amount of time that a UCAN is valid for and reducing authority to the bare minimum required for the delegate to complete their task.
 This delegate should be trusted as little as is practical since they can further sub-delegate their authority to others without alerting their delegator.
 UCANs do not offer confinement (as that would require all processes to be online), so it is impossible to guarantee knowledge of all of the sub-delegations that exist.
 The ability to revoke some or all downstream UCANs exists as a last resort.